ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 {PANEL:Cluster.WorkerSamplePeriodInMs}

-Time in millisecond between sampling the information about the databases and send it to the maintenance supervisor.
+Time in milliseconds between sampling the information about the databases and sending it to the maintenance supervisor.

 - **Type**: `int`
 - **Default**: `250`